Epidemiology

 • Transgender and gender-diverse people have been disproportionately affected during the outbreak.[22][23]
 Racial and ethnic disparities also exist.[24]

-Clade I mpox outbreak originating in Africa
+Clade I mpox outbreaks originating in Africa

-• There has been a significant increase in the number of cases and deaths in the DRC since 2023, with geographic expansion into previously unaffected areas (including neighboring countries such as Burundi, Kenya, Rwanda, and Uganda), and sexual transmission due to the clade Ib virus (a newly identified variant) documented for the first time.[12][30][31]
-The WHO declared that the outbreak constituted a PHEIC on the 14th August 2024 (reaffirmed on 27 February 2025).[32]
+• There has been a significant increase in the number of cases and deaths in the DRC since 2023, with geographic expansion into previously unaffected areas (including neighboring countries such as Burundi, Kenya, Rwanda, and Uganda).
+The increase in cases in Africa is largely driven by outbreaks of the newly identified clade Ib virus in East African countries, including the DRC where the clade Ia virus is also co-circulating.[13]

-• The outbreak of clade Ib mpox is ongoing, with sustained community transmission driven by sexual transmission.
-It is not currently known whether the circulating clade Ib variant is more transmissible or causes more severe disease compared with other clade I variants.[34][35]
-However, the clinical presentation of clade Ib mpox appears to be similar to the symptoms reported in the ongoing global clade II mpox outbreak, and differs from clade I outbreaks elsewhere in Africa.[36]
+• The outbreaks of clade Ib mpox are ongoing, with sustained community transmission driven by sexual transmission.
+It is not currently known whether the circulating clade Ib variant is more transmissible or causes more severe disease compared with other clade I variants.[28][29]
+However, the clinical presentation of clade Ib mpox appears to be similar to the symptoms reported in the ongoing global clade II mpox outbreak, and differs from clade I outbreaks elsewhere in Africa.[30]

 • In eastern DRC, 67% of cases of clade Ib mpox were in people ages 15-30 years, while those ages <15 years only compromised 15% of cases.[31]
 In South Kivu, DRC, 14% of confirmed cases were in children ages <5 years, and 66% of cases were in individuals ages 15-34 years, with 48% of cases in women.[30]
 However, in Burundi, almost half of the confirmed clade Ib cases were in children ages <15 years, and 30% were in people ages between 15 and 29 years.[32]